 AAIDD has has taken a stand in US court cases on a number of issues including medical decisions affecting newborns, school exclusion, and exclusionary zoning of group homes to the rights of defendants charged in criminal cases.
 A selection of AAIDD's amicus curiae briefs are presented here:

-On Intellectual Disability (Mental Retardation) and the 8th Ammendment's Prohibition on Cruel and Unusual Punishment
+On Intellectual Disability (Mental Retardation) and the 8th Amendment's Prohibition on Cruel and Unusual Punishment

 On the Mandate for Integration in the Americans with Disabilities Act